Qowaiv/qowaiv-domainmodel/README.md

 You could argue that some of the rules specified in the validator should be handled as part of the *anti-corruption layer*, but that is another topic.
-The point is that by defining those constraints, you can no longer add any entry line with any other currency then the lines already added, nor add any financial entries that are not balanced.
+The point is that by defining those constraints, you can no longer add any entry line with any other currency than the lines already added, nor add any financial entries that are not balanced.
 Both extremely important within this particular domain.